DIY Pressed Flower Wedding Invitations + Free Printables!!

 Once you’ve pressed your flowers and they are completely dried, you can then adhere them to your invitations.
 Tricia recommends using Rubber Cement for this job, as it’s very durable but also very forgiving as you add pieces to your design.
-She personally recommends Best Test brand, which is a little on the pricey side, but is very effective.
-You could also try Elmer's Rubber Cement for a more budget-savvy option.
+She personally recommends Best Test brand, which is a little on the pricey side, is very effective.
+You could also try Elmer’s Rubber Cement for a more budget-savvy option.

 Start by placing your flowers onto your dry invitation to decide on placement.
 Once you’ve found an arrangement you like, then you can start gluing!

 Place each flower onto some scrap paper to protect your working surface.
-Tricia likes to use a legal notepad, because it's easy to turn the pages when one gets too sticky!
+Tricia likes to use a legal notepad because it’s easy to turn the pages when one gets too sticky!
 Make sure to place your flowers with the front side (the one you want to see on the invitation) face DOWN to apply your adhesive.
 Then use your brush to cover the entire back of your bloom, using gentle strokes.